armanTakmazyan/elastic-web-crawler/README.md

 ## Usage/Examples

-Here is an example of a wrapper component that sets the ElasticWebCrawler instance and passes it down to its child components:
+Here is an example of a wrapper component that sets up the ElasticWebCrawler instance and passes it down to its child components:

 ```typescript
 import React, {PropsWithChildren, useMemo, useContext, createContext } from 'react';